 Input events not received by job

-Test your connectivity.
+Test your input and output connectivity.
 Verify connectivity to inputs and outputs by using the Test Connection button for each input and output.

 Examine your input data.